akka/akka-projection/docs/src/main/paradox/projection-settings.md

 # Projection Settings

 A Projection is a background process that continuously consume event envelopes from a `Source`.
 Therefore, in case of failures, it is automatically restarted.
-This is done by automaticaly wrapping the `Source` with a [RestartSource with backoff on failures](https://doc.akka.io/docs/akka/current/stream/operators/RestartSource/onFailuresWithBackoff.html#restartsource-onfailureswithbackoff).
+This is done by automatically wrapping the `Source` with a [RestartSource with backoff on failures](https://doc.akka.io/docs/akka/current/stream/operators/RestartSource/onFailuresWithBackoff.html#restartsource-onfailureswithbackoff).

 By default, the backoff configuration defined in the reference configuration is used.
 Those values can be overriden in the `application.conf` file or programatically as shown below.